-- The Civil War Soldiers and Sailors System database, is a good place to start.
-The CWSS database contains over 5 million soldier names from over 30 states and territories, and the website has several other useful links to possibly obtain more detailed information. http://www.itd.nps.gov/cwss/
+- The Civil War Soldiers and Sailors System database is a good place to start.
+The CWSS database contains over 5 million soldier names from over 30 states and territories, and the website has several other useful links to possibly obtain more detailed information. https://www.nps.gov/civilwar/soldiers-and-sailors-database.htm

 Textual Reference Branch (NWDT1) National Archives and Records Administration